 2.1 DEFINITIONS

+Non-WSL Settlement Only Charging Load

+The metered or calculated charging Load withdrawn by a Settlement Only Distribution Energy Storage (SODES) or Settlement Only Transmission Energy Storage (SOTES) that is not receiving Wholesale Storage Load (WSL) treatment.

 Resource

 The term is used to refer to an Energy Storage Resource (ESR), a Generation Resource, or a Load Resource.
 The term “Resource” used by itself in these Protocols does not include a Settlement Only Generator (SOG) or an Emergency Response Service (ERS) Resource.